Clearviss/A-D-inc./README.md

 # A&D Studios
 We are a company that produces games and other software and tools.

-Jesteśmy bardzo zawzięci i zaangażowani w game development, i uwielbiamy wszelkie rzeczy związane z komputerami i programowaniem.
-Specjalizujemy się również w programowaniu mikrokontrolerów takich jak Arduino czy Rapsberry Pi.
+We are very passionate and involved in game development, and love all things computer and programming related.
+We also specialise in programming microcontrollers such as Arduino and Rapsberry Pi.
 ## Games
 Our latest game: [WoolGame](https://woolgra.eu/)
 ## Softwares